Spencer-M24/vscode-standardjs-snippets/README.md

 # vscode-standardjs-snippets

 originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
-Also these are not using special characters because vscode doesn't accept them in the snippets.
+Also, these are not using special characters because vscode doesn't accept them in the snippets.

 ## Standard JavaScript Snippets for Visual studio code